-- 1. Select Tools> Layout> Page Up to go to an empty page. - Alternatively, you can group-select the title block and border on a Page Template as described in "To copy a title block and border" on page 200 and then Delete the selected objects. - 2.
-Make sure that Object Snaps $\square$ are enabled, particular Endpoint $\square$ snaps. - 3.
-Select Edit> Preferences p, then go to the Behaviors panel of the Preferences dialog.
-For more information, see "Behaviors Panel" on page 111 of the Reference Manual. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 4.
+- 1. Select Tools> Layout> Page Up to go to an empty page. - Alternatively, you can group-select the title block and border on a Page Template as

+- 2. Make sure that Object Snaps 😭 are enabled, particular Endpoint 🔲 snaps. - 3.
+Select Edit> Preferences Preferences alalog.
+For more information, see "Behaviors Panel" on page 113 of the Reference Manual. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 4.
 Select CAD> Boxes> Rectangular Polyline , then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled.

 - 5. Select the rectangular polyline, then click and slowly drag a corner edit handle towards its center.
 When you reach the your specified Concentric Jump distance, the polyline will resize so that its edges are that distance from the drawing sheet edges. - 6.
 You can create a double border in a similar manner.
-With the polyline still selected: - Click the Copy/Paste edit button. - Click and drag one of the corner edit handles towards the center.
+With the polyline still selected: - Click the Copy/Paste 🛤 edit button. - Click and drag one of the corner edit handles towards the center.
 A concentric copy of the polyline is made when you reach the Concentric Jump distance. - 7.
 When you are finished concentrically resizing and copying your border objects, it is a good idea to restore the Default Edit Type.
 To do this, select Edit> Edit Behaviors>

-Default .
+Default D.

 You can adjust the line weight, style and color for any CAD object in its specification dialog.
-See "Line Style Panel" on page 1053 of the Reference Manual.
+See "Line Style Panel" on page 1085 of the Reference Manual.